 Now that my husband has retired from full-time ministry, I’ve decided that it wouldn’t be self-serving to remind everyone to take some time and really show your pastor that you appreciate him.
-Church members, you don’t have to wait to be prompted by your board to do something, do it on your own or at least remind the board members so they don’t forget.
-Get some personal ideas here.
+Church members, you don’t have to wait to be prompted by your board to do something, do it on your own, or at least remind the board members so they don’t forget.

 Maybe you don’t realize the sacrifices made by pastors AND their families.